backcopy/Nimis/readme.md

 Nimis is a barebones, highly versatile, NodeJS asynchronous backup utility with built-in secure hashing.

+## Warning

+This project is under development and should not in any way be used in a production environment.

 ## Getting Started

 Nimis is highly versitle and lite, it naturally requires you to plug in most of your own application.